Jagapathi-Vallapuri/Music-Player/README.md

 - MongoDB connection string (Atlas or self-hosted)
 - Jamendo API Client ID
 - Redis (optional but recommended for caching; app runs even if Redis is unavailable)
-- SMTP account (optional; required for email 2FA/password flows)
+- Email provider (SendGrid recommended).
+SMTP account optional (used only as fallback) for email 2FA/password flows.

 ## Quick Start (Local)
 1) Backend